 - a.
 In the event that an employee receives wages or benefits from the Employer to which the employee is not entitled, regardless of whether the employee knew or should have known of the overpayment, the Employer shall notify the employee in writing of the overpayment which will include information supporting that an overpayment exists and the amount of wages and/or benefits to be repaid.
-For purposes of recovering overpayments by payroll deduction, the following shall apply: - The Employer may, at its discretion, use the payroll deduction process to correct any overpayment made within a maximum period of two (2) years before the notification. - 2.
-Where this process is utilized, the employee and Employer shall meet and attempt to reach mutual agreement on a repayment schedule within thirty (30) calendar days following written notification - 3.
+For purposes of recovering overpayments by payroll deduction, the following shall apply: - 1.
+The Employer may, at its discretion, use the payroll deduction process to correct any overpayment made within a maximum period of two (2) years before the notification. - Where this process is utilized, the employee and Employer shall meet and attempt to reach mutual agreement on a repayment schedule within thirty (30) calendar days following written notification. - 3.
 If there is no mutual agreement at the end of the thirty (30) calendar day period, the Employer shall implement the repayment schedule stated in sub (4) below. - 4.
 If the overpayment amount to be repaid is more than five percent (5%) of the employee's regular monthly base salary, the overpayment shall be recovered in monthly amounts not exceeding five percent (5%) of the employee's regular monthly base salary, the overpayment shall be recovered in a lump sum deduction from the employee's paycheck.
 If an employee leaves the Employer's service before the Employer fully recovers the overpayment, the remaining amount may be deducted from the employee's final check. - b.
 An employee who disagrees with the Employer's determination that an overpayment has been made to the employee may grieve the determination through the grievance procedure. - c.
-This Article does not waive the Employer's right to pursue other legal procedures and processes to recoup an overpayment made to an employee at any time a.
-In the event the employee does not receive the wages or benefits to which the record/documentation has for all times indicated the employer agreed the employee was entitled, the Employer shall notify the employee in writing of the underpayment.
-This notification will include information showing that an underpayment exists and the amount of wages and/or benefits to be repaid.
-The Employer shall correct any such underpayment made within a maximum period of two years before the notification.
+This Article does not waive the Employer's right to pursue other legal procedures and processes to recoup an overpayment made to an employee at any time.